Fix the “Critical Process Died” Stop Code 0x000000EF in Windows 10

 Your PC ran into a problem and needs to restart.
 We’re just collecting some error info, and then we’ll restart for you.
 If you’d like to know more, you can search online later for this error: CRITICAL_PROCESS_DIED

-Whenever you face windows 10 blue screen error, the first thing you must try, Remove all external devices include printer, scanner, external HDD etc and start windows normally.
-This will fix the problem if device driver confliction causing this BSOD error.
+Whenever you face blue screen error, the first thing you must try, Remove all external devices include printer, scanner, external HDD etc and start windows normally.
+This will fix the problem if the device driver confliction causing this BSOD error.

 If due to this BSOD windows 10 frequently restarts at startup, didn’t allow to perform any troubleshooting steps, We recommend booting into safe mode where windows start with minimum system requirements and allow to Diagnose the problem.